 School supplies are donated by businesses and individuals.
 Supplies not donated are purchased at reduced prices from partnering vendors.
 Funding is provided through the generosity of businesses, individuals and foundations.

 80.3% of students enrolled in Tulsa Public Schools live at or below the national poverty level.
 (Oklahoma Department of Education Low Income Report 2018)

-Tulsa teachers typically spend $500 to $1,000 out of pocket every year on students and classroom supplies, with many spending much more.
+Tulsa teachers typically spend $500 to $1,000 out of pocket every year on students and classroom supplies, with some spending more.
 (Doug Folks, Oklahoma Education Association) At The Pencil Box, teachers from eligible schools can shop for free supplies specific to the needs of their students and classroom learning experience.

 Teachers eligible to shop at The Pencil Box must be pre-kindergarten through 12th grade lead teachers at a school in Tulsa Public Schools where 70% or more of the students are living at or below the national poverty level.
 As funding allows, the free store for teachers will serve all eligible public schools in Tulsa County.